Results from the search for dark matter in the Milky Way with 9 years of data of the ANTARES neutrino telescope: Conclusions

 \section{Conclusions}

 The results from a new search for dark matter annihilation in the Milky Way using data from the ANTARES neutrino telescope from 2007 to 2015 show no excess above the expected background.
-Limits at 90\% C.L. have been set for the NFW, the McMillan and the Burkert profile, five annihilation channels and WIMP masses ranging from 50~$\frac{\text{GeV}}{\text{c}^2}$ to 100~$\frac{\text{TeV}}{\text{c}^2}$.
-These limits are the most stringent for a certain region of the parameter space.
+Limits at 90\% C.L. have been set for the NFW, the McMillan and the Burkert profile, five annihilation channels and WIMP masses ranging from 50~$\text{GeV}/\text{c}^2$ to 100~$\text{TeV}/\text{c}^2$.
+In the present version, the 90$\%$ C.L limits reported in Figs. 3 to 6 have been obtained from an integrated acceptance (eq.
+8) computed more accurately.
+These upper limits are weaker for WIMP masses larger than 1 TeV/c$^2$ with respect to those computed in the previous version of this paper.
+They remain the most stringent for a certain region of the parameter space arising from neutrino detectors.